How to set defaults for all visualizations in your workspace or team

 Those defaults can streamline the process by making sure all visualizations have the same configuration.
 You can set defaults either on the workspace level (so that they apply to all teams in your workspace), or override them on the team level.
 For example, you can decide to add a custom field in visualizations of all teams in your workspace, but give each team a default custom theme.
 Once you set them up, these defaults will apply to newly created visualizations.

 Your workspace and team members will still have flexibility on a case-by-case basis for some of those settings, as they can be adjusted for individual visualizations as needed, directly in the visualization editor.
-We explain how in the explanation of each default below.
+We explain how below.

 Contents